Mohosin999/Express-101/README.md

 });
 ```

-Now we will tell our application that we have used router middleware -
+Now we will tell our application that we have used router middleware.

 ```javascript
 app.use(router);